 Overall Rating: 4.7

-If you are looking for the most quintessential EDC automatic everyday carry, look no further than the Osborne 9400 from Benchmade.
+If you are looking for the most quintessential EDC automatic knife, look no further than the Osborne 9400 from Benchmade.

 The Osborne 9400 features a coil spring mechanism that is operated by an automatic push-button lock.
 Something that I truly appreciate about this model is the incredibly smooth slide safety that does a great job of preventing unintentional deployment.